dialchain/dial/dial.md

 ## Market Transparency
 DETOX increases market transparency and helps mitigate MEV risks.
 Where MEV stands for [Miner Extractable Value or Maximal Extractable Value](https://blog.chain.link/what-is-miner-extractable-value-mev/).
 - Because the price and time of submission is known beforehand, submitting participant can have a certain level of assurance that declaration will be published.
 - Sending the intent request to many validators creates competition among validators and helps autoregulate the market.
-Validator with too many pub lication requests or lesser coverage budget in the current time window might increase their prices.
+Validator with too many publication requests or lesser coverage budget in the current time window might increase their prices.
 Higher prices will in turn incentivize and attract new validators.

 ## Front Running Declarations
 The intent request to many validators creates competition among validators and helps autoregulate the market.
 Validator with too many publication requests or lesser coverage budget in the current time window might increase their prices.
 Higher prices will in turn incentivize and attract new validators.